ranfysvalle02/blog-drafts/llm-agg.md

 To achieve this, the pipeline will first unwind the 'transactions' array, then group by `transactions.symbol` and calculate the `buyValue` and `sellValue` for each group.
 Project the `symbol` and `returnOnInvestment` fields  (calculated by subtracting `buyValue` from `sellValue`) fields.
 Sort by `returnOnInvestment` in descending order.

-This MongoDB Aggregation Framework pipeline is composed of multiple stages, each performing a specific operation on the data:
+This MongoDB Aggregation Framework pipeline will be composed of multiple stages, each performing a specific operation on the data:

 1. `$unwind`: This stage deconstructs an array field from the input documents to output a document for each element.
 Here we're unwinding the `transactions` array.